python/mypy/docs/source/kinds_of_types.rst

 If you want to use coroutines in older versions of Python that do not support the ``async def`` syntax, you can instead use the ``@asyncio.coroutine`` decorator to convert a generator into a coroutine.

-Note that we set the ``YieldType`` to be ``Any`` since the functions we call ``yield from`` on may potentially return many different kinds of objects.
+Note that we set the ``YieldType`` of the generator to be ``Any`` in the following example.
+This is because the exact yield type is an implementation detail of the coroutine runner (e.g. the ``asyncio`` event loop) and your couroutine shouldn't have to know or care about what precisely that type is.

 .. code-block:: python